Financial Aid Homepage

 This workshop is designed to:

-1. Meet the financial aid Satisfactory Academic Progress (SAP) disqualification petition requirement,
+1. Meet the financial aid Satisfactory Academic Progress (SAP) disqualification appeal requirement,

 2. Gain a better understanding of the financial aid SAP policy, Appeal Process, and federal aid regulations that affect your eligibility.